-We recently repaid all of our outstanding indebtedness under our revolving line of credit and may seek, or be required to seek, alternative or additional debt financing in the immediate or near term.
+We may seek, or be required to seek, debt financing in the immediate or near term.

-We cancelled our \$50.0 million revolving line of credit with The Bank of Tokyo-Mitsubishi UFJ, Ltd. ("MUFG") in July 2020 when we paid down all our loans outstanding.
-We may seek, or be required to seek, additional or alternative sources of debt financing, in lieu of such cancelled credit facilities.
-Any required additional financing may not be available on terms acceptable to us, or at all.
-Further, we may not have the leverage to negotiate terms favorable to us under these arrangements, including with MUFG, as we are no longer a wholly-owned subsidiary of MegaChips.
-We do not expect MegaChips to provide guarantees of our indebtedness in the future, which may make it more difficult or expensive to borrow funds in the future.
-In addition, the terms of any financing arrangements may include negative covenants or other restrictions on our business that could impair our operational flexibility and would also require us to incur additional interest expense.
-If additional financing is not available when required or is not available on acceptable terms, it could harm our liquidity position and we may have to scale back our operations or limit our production activities, which in turn would harm our business, operating results, and financial condition.
+We may seek, or be required to seek, debt financing.
+Any required financing may not be available on terms acceptable to us, or at all.
+The terms of any financing arrangements may include negative covenants or other restrictions on our business that could impair our operational flexibility and would also require us to incur additional interest expense.
+If financing is not available when required or is not available on acceptable terms, it could harm our liquidity position and we may have to scale back our operations or limit our production activities, which in turn would harm our business, operating results, and financial condition.